FloraOS/android_external_Valor/README.md

 on Android device.

 # Building
+For building either `CMakeLists.txt` should be used or docker.
+For cmake building case p lease note that by default valord target is also included, so you need to have Android NDK installed under `ANDROID_NDK` path for CMakeLists.txt (by default set to `/opt/android-ndk`)

 # Integration
 As `valord` scans app files it needs extended access to the system which